 5. Line Surfaces You Want to Protect with Puppy Pads

-I will often line boxes, carpet, or even the couch with puppy pads to protect the surface.
+I will often line boxes, carpet, or even the couch with puppy training pads to protect the surface.
 I’ve found puppy pads at many stores such as Target, Walmart, or pet supply stores and these pads work fantastic for soaking up urine.
+Amazon sells them too.
 I simply roll them up and toss them, however, this can get expensive so using towels that can be washed is the cheaper way to go.
 I use the puppy pads sparingly to cut the cost.

 6. Use a Shallow Plastic Storage Bin